-- Sentinel lymph node biopsy is recommended for patients with cutaneous melanomas with Breslow thickness of 1-4 mm (intermediate thickness) at any anatomic site. - Sentinel lymph node biopsy may be recommended for staging purposes and to facilitate regional disease control for patients with melanomas that are T4 or >4 mm in Breslow thickness (thick). - There is insufficient evidence to support routine sentinel lymph node biopsy for patients with melanomas that are T1a or <0.8 mm (thin, nonulcerated). - Sentinel lymph node biopsy should be considered for patients with melanomas who are T1b or 0.8 - 1.0 mm in Breslow thickness, particularly those with highrisk features (e.g., ulceration and/or mitotic rate ≥1/mm). - Completion of lymph node dissection is recommended for all patients with a positive sentinel lymph node biopsy.
+- Sentinel lymph node biopsy is recommended for patients with cutaneous melanomas with Breslow thickness of 1-4 mm (intermediate thickness) at any anatomic site. - Sentinel lymph node biopsy may be recommended for staging purposes and to facilitate regional disease control for patients with melanomas that are T4 or >4 mm in Breslow thickness (thick). - There is insufficient evidence to support routine sentinel lymph node biopsy for patients with melanomas that are T1a or <0.8 mm (thin, nonulcerated). - Sentinel lymph node biopsy should be considered for patients with melanomas who are T1b or 0.8-1.0 mm in Breslow thickness, particularly those with highrisk features (e.g., ulceration and/or mitotic rate ≥1/mm). - Completion of lymph node dissection is recommended for all patients with a positive sentinel lymph node biopsy.

-Sentinel lymph node biopsy is recommended by the American Society of Clinical Oncology and the Society of Surgical Oncology for patients with intermediate thickness cutaneous melanomas (Breslow thickness: 1-4 mm)

-of any anatomic site.

-(http://ascopubs.org/doi/10.1200/JCO.2017.75.7724.
-Last accessed February 14, 2022.)

-Level of Evidence/Strength of Recommendation: Intermediate/moderate
+Sentinel lymph node biopsy is SURVIVAL ACCORDING TO STAGE OF MELANOMA E B recommended by the American Society of Clinical Oncology and SEER Stage Five-Year Survival Rate the Society of Surgical Oncology Localized 100.0% PRACTICE RECOMMENDATION for patients with intermediate Regional 74.8% thickness cutaneous melanomas (Breslow thickness: 1-4 mm) of any anatomic site.
+Distant 35.0% All sites combined 93.7% (http://ascopubs.org/doi/10.1200/JCO.2017.75.7724.
+Last accessed February 21, 2025.)
+Source: [167] Table 12 Level of Evidence/Strength of Recommendation: Intermediate/moderate

-The recommendations in the 2022 version of the NCCN guidelines are similar to those in the 2017 ASCO/SSO guidelines.
-The NCCN expert panel agrees that routine sentinel lymph node biopsy is not recommended for thin melanomas (<0.8 mm) and notes that a discussion of sentinel lymph node biopsy should be considered for melanomas that are 0.8 - 1.0 mm thick [132; 240].
+The recommendations in the 2025 version of the NCCN guidelines are similar to those in the 2017 ASCO/SSO guidelines.
+The NCCN expert panel agrees that routine sentinel lymph node biopsy is not recommended for thin melanomas (<0.8 mm) and notes that a discussion of sentinel lymph node biopsy should be considered for melanomas that are 0.8-1.0 mm thick due to the 5% to 10% probability of a positive biopsy result [132; 240].
 The NCCN states that other factors (such as ulceration) should be considered when deciding on sentinel lymph node biopsy for T1b melanomas; additionally, the NCCN cites a mitotic index $>2/mm^2$ (particularly with younger age) and lymphovascular invasion as other high-risk features [132].
 Complete lymph node dissection is recommended when the sentinel node is positive and also when disease is clinically evident in one or more nodes [132].
 The NCCN advises forgoing sentinel lymph node biopsy, even for recommended stages, if the patient is unfit or unwilling to act on biopsy results (e.g., additional monitoring, further disease treatment).